spmurrayzzz/gitTasks/README.md

 ##### Tasks via command line
 Run the following:

-    $ gt -c "This is a task"
+    $ gt add "This is a task"
-    $ gt --create "This is another task"

 ### Save tasks
-When you run `git commit -m "Commit message"`, the `pre-commit` kicks in and runs the script with no arguments.
+When you run `git commit -m "Commit message"`, the `pre-commit` kicks in and runs the script with `parse` as the only argument.
 If this is the first time the script has been run on this repo, the entire repository will be checked for `@gt` occurrences and placed into a `.gittasks` file at the root of your repo.

 Otherwise, `git diff HEAD` is run from the script, which picks up any changes between that and the tasks in the `.gittasks` file.
 Tasks no longer present are marked as completed.

 Or, you can run the following on any repository:

-    $ python /path/to/gittasks.py
+    $ python /path/to/gittasks.py parse

 ### Show tasks
-Pass the `-l` or `--list` flag to the script.
-The `-l` flag shows a concise task list with `task, line number, file path` and only displays uncompleted tasks.
+Pass the `ls` or `list` argument to the script.
+The list command shows a concise task list with `task, line number, file path` and only displays uncompleted tasks.

-    $ python /path/to/gittasks.py [-l|--list]
+    $ python /path/to/gittasks.py [ls|list]

 ### Show all tasks
 Pass the `-v|--verbose` flag to the script, along with the `-l` flag, to display all tasks, whether they are incomplete or not.
 If the task is completed, the date and time that it was completed on is displayed.
 Otherwise, the date the task was first added to the list is displayed.

-    $ python /path/to/gittasks.py [-l|--list] [-v|--verbose]
+    $ python /path/to/gittasks.py [ls|list] [-v|--verbose]

 ### Search tasks
-Pass the `-s` or `--search` flag with a term following.
+Add the `search` argument, followed by the search term you want to look for.
 You may use the `-v` flag to have more information returned.
 However, the term is searched for regardless if the task is complete or not.

-    $ python /path/to/gittasks.py [-s|--search] term -v
+    $ python /path/to/gittasks.py [search] `term` -v

 ### Set gitTask identifier
 By default, the gitTask identifier used to identify tasks within your codebase is `@gt`.
 This can be changed though by add the `-i` or `--identifier` flag, followed by the string you want to use in your codebase.
 If you want to use a different identifier, you'll need to add this flag to the python script line in the `.git/hooks/pre-commit` file.